 Just as in the Old Testament, we find the same idiomatic expression in the New Testament.
 For example, Luke 13:32 states, “I do cures today and tomorrow, and the third day I shall be perfected.”
 The third day is defined as the day after tomorrow.

 Hebrew reckoning is as distinct from our reckoning as is their practice of commencing the day at sunset and ours to begin it at midnight.
 These different modes of expression are peculiar to the respective peoples and languages and must be taken into account.

 From the evidence of both the Old and New Testaments, we find it was Jewish idiom to equate “three days,” “on the third day,” and “after three days.”

-Apparently, this custom was derived from the practice of counting a part of a day as a whole day-and-night.
+Apparently, this custom was derived from the practice of counting a part of a day as a whole day and night.
 This practice is corroborated by the Rabbinic literature.
-Today, in the USA, if we say an event happened “on the third day,” we mean it occurred sometime during the third day.
+Nowadays if we say an event happened “on the third day,” we mean it occurred sometime during the third day.
 If we state it took place “after three days” we mean after three days have passed.
 If we say “three days and three nights,” we mean three 24-hour periods or 72 hours.
-Yet Jesus and the Apostles used all these expressions in reference to the same period of time.
+Yet, Jesus and the apostles used all of these expressions in reference to the same period of time.

 Based on the idiom of the time, “three days and three nights” may be thus explained:

 - The first night and day Jesus was in the tomb was from about the tenth hour (4:00 pm) of the day of preparation, Friday, to the evening, the end of the day (6:00 pm).

 - The second night and day was from the beginning of Sabbath (Friday night) to the end (Saturday evening).

 - The third night and day was from the end of Sabbath (Saturday night) to the resurrection early in the morning of the “first day” (Sunday).